3bdop/chat-app/README.md

-# 🤖 Ebla Assistant — RAG-Powered Chat App
+# 🤖 Ebla Assistant — RAG+SK-Powered Chat App

 This project is a **chat assistant built for Ebla Computer Consultancy**, designed to provide helpful responses using Retrieval-Augmented Generation (RAG).
 It integrates: